 In sight of the Gamsberg the IAS operates another observatory with several large telescopes on the area of Hakos Astrofarm.
 Observation conditions are almost as good as on top of the Gamsberg.
 In a double roll-off roof building are set up a 20“-Cassegrain telescope and a 20“- Newton astrograph as well as a 20”- Ritchey-Chrétien telescope in a 4.2m dome.
-A smaller 3m dome hosts a Gemini G41 mount, which can be combined with different telescopes.
+A smaller 3m dome hosts an Alt 7AD mount, which can be combined with different telescopes.
 Another roll-off roof protects our C14 on a large fork mount.
 External piers, some with mounts can be equipped with own instruments.

 Currently the following telescopes are accessible by our members:

 The 20" Cassegrain telescope (prime focus f/3 (1500 mm), secondary focus f/9 (4500 mm) from Astrooptik Philipp Keller sits on our massive (350 kg) german equatorial mount and is besides visual and photographic use in the secondary focus perfectly suitable for high resolution photography up to medium format in the prime focus.

 The OTA is realized as truss tube with CFK-tubes to ensure a stable focal position over long time.
 Whilst typical Cassegrain telescopes consist from a parabolic primary mirror and a hyperbolic secondary mirror only and thus are useful for small fields of view only, our instrument is equipped with high quality correctors in primary and secondary focus.
 This enables the instrument to offer very large useful fields for high resolution photography with pinpoint stars even in the corners of large fields.
 The switch to the extreme fast prime focus requires just the easy removal of the secondary mirror.

 20" Newtonian Astrograph